EGC 2019: Species-rich grasslands in the Palaearctic – a treasure without economic value?

 This session will cover all aspects of grassland classification and contributions to biodiversity of all taxonomical groups concerning grasslands.

-This year's conference offers three keynote talks, four optional workshops and an optional post-conference excursion in addition to our standard talk and poster sessions, mid-conference excursion and grassland party.
+This year's conference offers three keynote talks, three optional workshops and an optional post-conference excursion in addition to our standard talk and poster sessions, mid-conference excursion and grassland party.
 Considering how short of time the conference is, we decided, after long internal discussions, to offer three optional workshops parallel to the mid-excursion on 31 May (see the programme below).
 This year’s mid-conference excursion, a good tradition of the EGCs, will lead to the market community Neumarkt/Steiermark, 120 km north-west of Graz, visiting farmers generating their income generating their income by utilizing species rich grasslands.

 - a workshop for scientific writing (guided by Jürgen Dengler),

-- a bryophyte determining (guided by Christian Berg), and
+- a bryophyte determining (guided by Christian Berg),

 Furthermore on 29th May, there will be an optional workshop on Natura2000 Biogeographical Process facilitated by Theo van Sluis and his co-workers.
 Please read details in workshops page.